 As societies evolve, the conversation around fair representation continues.
 Emerging technologies and changing demographics may influence future voting systems.
 Key considerations for the future include:

 • Increased awareness: Greater public understanding of electoral systems may drive demand for reform.
+Social media and civic education campaigns are helping citizens learn about alternatives such as ranked-choice voting and proportional representation.

 Conclusion